mafuth/php-CLI/README.md

    ```
 <!-- File layout -->
 # ajax folder
-This is where cli generates xml request files
+This is where cli generates ajax request files

 # comands folder
-This is where cli generates all you run-command files
+This is where cli generates all you run command files

 # database folder
 inside database/create is all the cli generates database table controllers